The 19 Essential Welding Equipment List

 welder holding welding equipment

-Welding is a skilled trade that requires technical skills and the use of complicated welding equipment.
-And regardless of whether you’re a new welder pursuing the field, or a seasoned one even, your success depends largely on how well you can use these implements.
+Welding is a skilled trade because it requires technical skills and the use of complicated welding equipment.
+And regardless of whether you’re a new welder pursuing the field, or a seasoned one, your success depends largely on how well you can use these implements.
 That’s why it’s important to understand how to use welding equipment optimally.

 What is a Welder?